-6.1 Anticipated Finding of No Significant Impact (AFONSI)
+6.1 Finding of No Significant Impact (FONSI)

-In accordance with the provisions set forth in Chapter 343, HRS, this Draft EA has preliminarily determined that the project will not have significant adverse impacts on the environment.
-As such, a Finding of No Significant Impact (FONSI) is anticipated.
+In accordance with the provisions set forth in Chapter 343, HRS, the Proposed Action was evaluated based on criteria established in HAR §11-200-11.2.
+Based on the analyses discussed hereafter in Section 6.2, the Proposed Action has been determined to qualify for a Finding of No Significant Impact (FONSI).

-6.2 Reason Supporting the Anticipated Decision
+6.2 Reason Supporting the FONSI Decision